How To Plan a Mulitchannel Fundraising Campaign

 Make it easy to donate online

 You need to have a donation page that’s engaging and easy to use on all platforms, including mobile.
-Test all links in email messages and social media posts.
-The last thing you want is a donor contacting you about a broken link or have to hunt around on your website for a link to your donation page.
+Test all links in email messages, texts, and social media posts.
+The last thing you want is a donor contacting you about a broken link or needing to hunt around on your website for a link to your donation page.
+You also run the risk of someone not donating at all.

 Which channels do your donors use?